-Blue Lilac Flower Meaning:
+Blue Lilac Flower Meaning

 Light Purple Lilac Flower Meaning:

-Magenta Lilac Flower Meaning:
+Magenta Lilac Flower Meaning

-Purple Lilac Flower Meaning:
+Purple Lilac Flower Meaning

-Purple is often associated with royalty, regality, and nobility but the purple lilac is also a very spiritually symbolic flower.
+Purple is often associated with royalty, regality, and nobility.
+But the purple lilac is also a very spiritually symbolic flower.
 Both reflective and inward-looking, the purple lilac is considered a connection to the spiritual world.

-White Lilac Flower Meaning:
+White Lilac Flower Meaning

-The Meaning, Symbolism, and Cultural Significance of Lilac Flowers
+The Cultural Significance of Lilac Flowers

 Lilac Flowers in Art and Literature

 Lilacs have been represented in art through the decades.
-Walt Whitman’s poem When Lilacs Last in the Dooryard Bloom’d —from his 1867 work Leaves of Grass — uses lilacs as a metaphor to express his confidence in President Abram Lincoln.
+Walt Whitman’s poem When Lilacs Last in the Dooryard Bloom’d —from his 1867 work Leaves of Grass — uses lilacs as a metaphor to express his confidence in President Abraham Lincoln.